PerlAlien/Alien-Build/README.md

     If these environment variables are set, it may influence the Download negotiation plugin [Alien::Build::Plugin::Downaload::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Downaload::Negotiate).
 Other proxy variables may
     be used by some Fetch plugins, if they support it.

-- NO\_NETWORK\_TESTING

-    If set to true then network fetch will not be allowed.

-    What constitutes a local vs. network fetch is determined based on the `start_url` and `local_source` meta properties.
-An [alienfile](https://metacpan.org/pod/alienfile) or plugin `could` override this detection (possibly inappropriately), so this variable is not a substitute for properly auditing of Perl modules for environments that require that.

-    This variable is overridden by `ALIEN_INSTALL_NETWORK` if both are set.

 # SUPPORT